Khadija-Bayoud/Fun-With-Layouts/README.md

 ```

 ## Nested Layouts
 Just as widgets can contain other widgets, layouts can be used to provide different levels of grouping for widgets.
-Here, we want to display a label alongside a line edit at the top-let of a window, above two checkBox buttons, and display two pushButtons at the top-right of the window, as follow.
+Here, we want to display a label alongside a line edit at the top-left of a window, above two checkBox buttons, and display two pushButtons at the top-right of the window, as follow.

 <p align="center">
   <img align="center" src="https://user-images.githubusercontent.com/72691265/140610460-439a00e3-0f15-4519-80c6-19a2b95753a7.png">